Jumayevs/words-api/README.md

 ## Usage
 - Create dictionary,
-- Add branch to your dictionary.
+- Add section to your dictionary.
-- Add your category to branch
+- Add your category to section
 - Add word to category